dataviz-sp22/proj2-other-carp/Proposal/Proposal.md

 his original audience, and broader groups of people interested in the past and current states of the ongoing war.

-## Map details

-Ideas for graph(s): • timeline interval width selection and shifting • Indicate/filter source origin (at least case by case, like in the original viz)

-    • show the time when X percent was under the Russian occupation
-    • show the times when region X was under the Russian occupation on the timeline
-    • Event counter up to a specific date or between dates

-Graphs generated as shots of what the interactive viz shows
+Graphs will (hopefully) be able to be generated as shots of what the interactive visualization is showing with the specified parameters.

 The graph will show the map of Ukraine as a part of a larger world atlas (like OpenStreetMap).

+### Map details

+In terms of geoms, the map will containt `geom_point()` and `geom_density_2d()` with appropriate modifications.
+The `geom_label()` function does not seem too useful, but we will consider adding it.

+We would like the app to generate maps with both choropleths and heatmaps as derivatives (sort of) of maps with points (e.g. a map with points being a more fundamental version of a density map).

+We are considering the following main features of the map generator:

+    • Select and shift of the time interval width on a timeline.
 On the map, there will be a timeline axis with a scalable and shiftable interval.
 The endpoints of the interval will be able to be determined numerically as well.

+    • Indicate and/or filter source origin (at least case by case, like in the original visualization)

+    • Show the time when X percent was under the Russian occupation

+    • Show the times when region X was under the Russian occupation on the timeline

+    • Include an event counter up to a specific date or between dates

-Below the graph, there will be feature selectors.
-There will be the following primary features: • show the territorial division (based on the territorial control dataset). ○ show or highlight only one of the sides of conflict
+    • Show the territorial division (based on the territorial control dataset).
+Show or highlight only one of the sides of conflict

+We are also considering the following additional features:

+    • save the map as an image file

+    • show event details
+        ○ title
+        ○ type of event
+        ○ text
+        ○ time
+        ○ address
+        ○ lon/lat of event
+        ○ url

-And we will add some of the following additional features: • save the map as an image file • show event details ○ title ○ type of event ○ text ○ time ○ address ○ lon/lat of event ○ url • show only event reports of types X, Y, Z ○ a tree: military/non-military boxes and then each of the more specific category boxes ○ boxes independent of military/non-military classification (e.g. by whom it was initiated) - show event distance from point X
+    • show only event reports of types X, Y, Z
+        ○ Add a tree: military/non-military selector boxes first and then each of the more specific category selector boxes ○ Add also boxes independent of military/non-military classification (e.g. by whom it was initiated)

-In terms of geoms: • geom_point(), of course • geom_label()? •
-geom_density_2d() with mods • choropleth AND heatmap as derivatives of maps with points (e.g. counts)
+## Bar charts

+Bar charts will be helpful to generate whenever the user is less interested in the geographic location and more interested in direct or precise comparisons between spatial units.
+This seems especially relevant for question 1, where the location matters less than a the mere assignment to a particular side of the conflict.

+In terms of geoms, we will consider using `geom_bar` and `geom_col()`.
+We will allow the user to facet by location with `facet_wrap()` function and/or the `geofacet` package.

+## Line trends

+We will allow the user to generate plots of events over time with `geom_line()` and apply filters to modify narrow the data sample or make cross-group comparisons, such as the number of tank battles or assults by the side controlling the territory in the first month of the conflict.

 # Limitations and Suggestions for Future Research

-How … The location or affiliation of the news source … reported may be crucial for understanding the results … ○ add source origin (Ukrainian vs. Russian, regardless of language) enhancing the dataset itself is beyond the scope of our project.
+The location or the affiliation of the news source that reported an event may be crucial for understanding the results of analysis, as the freedom of press and the journalistic standards likely vary drastically between Ukraine and Russia.
+Thus, future research could add a variable and a corresponding app feature that enables the distiction between the Ukrainian and Russian sources.
+However, enhancing the dataset itself is beyond the scope of our project.

-            • How will the war develop?
-        ○ (simple model of) extrapolation of trends from X days and in X regions
+Future research could also develop and implement in a visualized form predictions about the spatial developments of the war over time.

 # Schedule